aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 ``resource_copy_region`` blits a region of a subresource of a resource to a region of another subresource of a resource, provided that both resources have the same format.
-The source and destination may be the same resource, and overlapping blits are permitted.
+The source and destination may be the same resource, but overlapping blits are not permitted.

 ``resource_resolve`` resolves a multisampled resource into a non-multisampled one.
 Formats and dimensions must match.
 This function must be present if a driver